mhenke/CFML-in-100-minutes/cfml100mins.markdown

 message = "Happy #today#!";
 ```

 If you compare the output you'll see the second example gives the exact same results.
-The code itself is a little more compact and, personally, I find it much easier to read.
+The code itself is a little more compact and, personally, many programmers find this approach much easier to read.

-Basically *interpolating* means evaluate the code inside this ```#``` wrapper and put it into the string.
+Basically *interpolating* means evaluate the code inside this ```#``` wrapper and output it directly into the string.

 ## 5. Numbers